-Living Water (Agua Viva) Church in Tabasco- Our sister church was built with the help of Willamette Community Church about twenty years ago.
+Living Water (Agua Viva) Church in Tabasco- Our sister church was built with the help of Willamette Community Church over twenty years ago.
 We are excited to support Agua Viva Church as well as the surrounding community.
 We have hosted a city wide evangelical service, distributed food and clothing, and helped the church with maintenance and upkeep of their property.

 Gleanings for the Hungry is an all volunteer organization that is part of YWAM (Youth With a Mission) We first connected with Gleanings when we brought some soup mix and dried peaches on a Mexico Mission trip and learned that they produce over 50 million servings of delicious and healthy dried soup mix, as well as process and dry enough fresh peaches to fill 10 large sea cargo containers.
 This food is distributed to hungry people in over 100 countries across the world.